Understanding Adaptation Science

 According to the Canadian Climate Institute, when adaptation is combined with global emissions reductions, the costs of climate change decline by three-quarters.

-Climate change adaptation is often undertaken in a reactive manner following a devastating climate-related event.
-However, it is generally less costly and more effective over the long term when it is well planned and coordinated.
-Additionally, adaptation can generate other advantages such as enhanced biodiversity, economic growth, improved quality of life and mitigation of climate change.
+Hasty adaptation choices can lead to maladaptation.
+However, when adaptation is well-planned and coordinated, it is generally less costly and more effective in the long term.
+In addition, adaptation measures can generate other benefits such as increased biodiversity, economic growth, improved quality of life, and climate change mitigation.